Douglas County voting rates remain high as 2020 election hurtles toward tonight's finish

-Voters have until 8 p.m. tonight to turn in their ballots for the 2020 general election.
+Voters have until 8 p.m. on Tuesday to turn in their ballots for the 2020 general election.

 The only way to get your ballot in on time now is to hand deliver it to either the Douglas County Clerk’s Office in the Douglas County Courthouse, or to one of the county’s drop sites located around the county.
 A postmark dated today will not count.